ISECooker Construction

 • DC voltage is more likely to corrode wire junctions.

 Metals at a junction will corrode if there is a voltage difference between the metals.
 This can happen if there is an applied voltage or if the metals are different, such as copper being connected to a NiCr wire.
-The more positive metal will corrode.
-This is less of a problem with AC circuits because the polarity of the junction constantly changes 50 times a second, so the applied voltage has no effect.
-We find corrosion to be a particular problem at the junction between the NiCr heating element wire and the copper power leads… likely made worse because of the high temperature of this junction.
+It seems that the negative terminal corrodes where the stranded copper wire connects to the copper ferrule (which connects to the NiCr wire).
+This is less of a problem with AC circuits because the polarity of the junction constantly changes 50 or 60 times a second, so the applied voltage has no effect.
+The solution is to keep the junction with the copper wire (especially the stranded copper wire) cool.
+This can be done by making low resistance, low temperature leads to the NiCr heating element by folding the NiCr wire over on itself several times at each end, and twisting the wires together.
+See pictures in section 4, heaters..
+This creates a low resistance electrode, reducing the temperature of the junction.
+Additionally, single stranded copper wire should be connected to the heater electrode.
+The single stranded copper wire can be connected to finely stranded wire outside of the insulation at room temperature.
 It is not recommended to solder NiCr to copper for two reasons:

 • Solder doesn’t stick to NiCr well.